vvkmath/web-traffic-transformation/README.md

 - Step 5: Export data as csv
 - Step 6: Chart the distribution of the average time spent on each path

+## Observations
+On average, users spend more time on the  on the initial stages (e.g., signup, tutorials and introduction) or paths.
+Once onboarded, the users feel more comforable in navigating the different webpages.